 BestTimesToVisit.com Logo

-Best Times to Visit Cali, Colombia
+When is the Best Time to Visit Cali, Colombia?

 Image: Santiago de Cali.jpg viaWikimedia Commons